Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Paper Synopsis: How can Transformers Perform Complex Symbol Processing?

-These questions are within the ultimate scope of this work, but at this stage we have no concrete answers, and they are not addressed directly in this paper --- although we come close to answering (\ref{ex:potQs}c), with respect to a modestly modified type of transformer.
-One reason questions like (\ref{ex:potQs}) are difficult is that we have few promising hypotheses for possible answers, hypotheses precise enough to test.
-The results we present here can generate a number of such promising hypotheses; some of these are presented in Sec.~\ref{sec:LMs}.

-To pursue understanding of complex neural networks, which are notoriously opaque, for guidance we turn to Richard Feynman's famous dictum, ``what I cannot create, I do not understand'' \cite{gleick1993genius}: we design and hand-program a type of transformer network that demonstrably performs ICL of the type illustrated in Box~\ref{box:ICL1}.
+Our goal is to understand the mechanisms that provide transformers the capabilities that they do possess for abstract, semantics-free symbol processing.
+For guidance in this challenging pursuit, we turn to Richard Feynman's famous dictum, ``what I cannot create, I do not understand'' \cite{gleick1993genius}: we design and hand-program a type of transformer network that demonstrably performs ICL of the type illustrated in Box~\ref{box:ICL1}.
+In this network, the contribution that is made by every neuron and every connection to producing this capability is perfectly well understood --- because we designed the network ourselves.

-In place of the questions (\ref{ex:potQs}), currently out of reach, we address questions that we can answer; the answers to these questions can inform answers to the more ambitious questions (\ref{ex:potQs}).